michelgoth/Tables_R_Tutorial/README.md

 ## Key Features

-### Curriculum (Lessons 1–25)
+### Structured Curriculum (Lessons 1–25)
-- **Part 1: Clinical Data Analysis (Lessons 1–18)**
+- **Part 1: Clinical Data Analysis (Lessons 1–18)**: Covers foundational statistics, from exploratory data analysis and survival modeling to the creation and validation of a clinical risk score.
-    - Lessons 1–11: Foundational statistics (EDA, survival, regression, group comparisons).
-    - Lessons 12–18: Advanced clinical modeling (risk scores, interactions, validation).
-- **Part 2: Transcriptomic Data Analysis (Lessons 19–25)**
+- **Part 2: Transcriptomic Data Analysis (Lessons 19–25)**: Introduces transcriptomic analysis, including PCA, differential expression, pathway analysis (GSEA), and the construction of an integrated clinical-genomic prognostic model.
-    - Lesson 19: Exploratory analysis with Principal Component Analysis (PCA).
-    - Lesson 20: Discovery of novel prognostic genes (DE and Survival Analysis).
-    - Lesson 21: Building an integrated clinical-genomic model with Machine Learning (LASSO).
-    - Lesson 22: Uncovering biological pathways with Gene Set Enrichment Analysis (GSEA).
-    - Lesson 23: Discovery of novel predictive biomarkers of treatment response.
-    - Lesson 24: Comprehensive transcriptomic subtype discovery with differential expression and pathway analysis.
-    - Lesson 25: **Critical quality control** - detecting contamination and technical artifacts in molecular subtypes.
+- **Part 3: Critical Quality Control (Lesson 25)**: Provides a comprehensive framework for detecting contamination and technical artifacts in molecular data, an essential step for robust scientific conclusions.

-### Visualization
+### Visualization and Reproducibility
-- Publication-ready plots saved to `plots/` for all analyses.
+- Publication-ready plots are automatically saved to the `plots/` directory for all analyses.
-- Consistent utilities via `R/utils.R`

-### Quality Control & Validation
-- **Lesson 25**: Comprehensive framework for detecting contamination and technical artifacts in molecular data.
-- Teaches critical evaluation of molecular subtypes before biological interpretation.
-- Essential for preventing false discoveries in rare subtype analysis.

-### Sequential Learning
+- Centralized helper functions in `R/utils.R` ensure consistent data handling and plotting.
-- Each lesson builds upon previous concepts, designed for step-by-step progression.
+- Each lesson is a self-contained, runnable script designed for sequential, step-by-step learning.
-- Students should complete lessons in order for optimal learning outcomes.

 ---